RichGihratik/VueTube-Extractor/src/extractors/youtube-new/parser/types/README.md

 ## Keymaping [**RD**]

-You can remap some of the properties of the object rule, which can be useful in case of [**Aliases**](#property-aliases) to prevent naming collisions and for API compatibility:
+You can remap some of the properties of the object rule for API compatibility:

 ```typescript
 const rule = {